 To answer this question, this research group is engaged in multiple endeavors:

 SUSTAINABILITY & CALIBRATION: a multi-sited ethnography to capture and theorize the barriers for robotics and sensors in extreme conditions, applicable to both terrestrial (see: OOI) and extraterrestrial (see: NASA Ocean Worlds) commitments to remote sensing.
 This work currently centers two specific US-based laboratories who perform sensor-based research in polar and subpolar regions.

 Because of pandemic conditions, data collection includes remote interviews on video and audio-based platforms (e.g. Zoom, GoToMeeting) as well as remote observations using GoPro technology, acting in places where the researchers would have previously observed in-person in traditional ethnographic data collection such as in meetings, laboratories, docks, warehouses, and research cruises.

-ACTIVIST/SCIENTIST: an interview study with space and ocean scientists involved in DEI and activist initiatives in collaboration with Dr. Janet Vertesi.
+SCIENTIST/ACTIVIST: an interview study and series of workshops with space and ocean scientists involved in DEI and activist initiatives in collaboration with Dr. Janet Vertesi.

 Primary Research Team

 Stephanie Jordan, Media and Information, Michigan State University

 Madison Hall, Fisheries and Wildlife, Michigan State University